Bird flu: Assam bans entry of poultry products from outside NE | Business

 The Assam government has imposedan indefinite ban on the entry of poultry products fromoutside the Northeastern region as a precautionary measurefollowing avian flu outbreak in some states.

-The ban comes into force with immediate effect andwill remain in force until further orders, according to anotification issued by the Animal Husbandry and Veterinarydepartment.
+The ban comes into force with immediate effect andwill remain in effect until further orders, according to anotification issued by the Animal Husbandry and Veterinarydepartment.

-However, there is no need to panic as the state hasnot reported any confirmed case of the bird flue so far,director of the state veterinary department Ashok Barman said.
+However, there is no need to panic as the state hasnot reported any confirmed case of the bird flu so far,director of the state veterinary department Ashok Barman said.

 Assam imports poultry products from other parts of thecountry, especially Eastern India, but officials said therewill not be a shortage of chicken due to the large scale localproduction and storage.